2018 GOMR Handbook

 Be prepared.
 Your team will be living on the Nation for the duration of the race.
 You should bring food and drinks that you know will work well with your stomach, especially close to your running times.
 However, we are working with several groups that have expressed interest in preparing meals at different times throughout the weekend.
 These groups will be offering food for sale at a modest price or by donation.
 Details of the meals and exact times are still being worked out.
 The handbook will be updated as soon as details are solidified.

-Light snacks and water will be available at GOMR Central throughout the weekend.
+Water jugs will be available at GOMR Nation throughout the weekend (bring your own cup).
 We are working to have groups provide meals during the following times.

 - Breakfast Friday 6-10.